Corey Seager Player Props: Rangers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals surrender the eighth-fewest home runs in baseball (61 total, one per game).
+- Cardinals pitchers combine to surrender the ninth-fewest home runs in baseball (63 total, one per game).

-- Liberatore (1-1) pitches for the Cardinals to make his third start of the season.

-- In his last appearance on Friday, May 26, the left-hander threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering five hits.
+- In his most recent time out on Friday against the Pittsburgh Pirates, the righty went 5 1/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.